Recognizing Con Artists

 dangerous?
 That’s largely what this book is about.

 To read the e-book, click here.
 You may donate for the e-book by clicking on "Donate for the E-Book" in the menu bar above.
-You may also click on "Buy the Published Book" to receive a published copy by mail.
+You may also click on "Buy the Printed Book" to receive a published copy by mail.
+Note: There's a special discount offer for the printed book while supply lasts.